hoteckfung/CertChain/README.md

 1. **Fork the repository**
 2. **Create your feature branch:** `git checkout -b feature/AmazingFeature`
-3. **Test thoroughly:** Use the deployment scripts to ensure everything works
+3. **Test thoroughly:** Follow the manual setup guide to ensure everything works
 4. **Commit your changes:** `git commit -m 'Add some AmazingFeature'`
 5. **Push to the branch:** `git push origin feature/AmazingFeature`
 6. **Open a Pull Request**